-- Purposes.
-Two-year degree-granting programs in art or design are normally offered within the following general contexts: - a.
-Curricular offerings providing instruction in art or design as an element of liberal education, without the intention of training for art or design occupations. - b.
-Degrees or other curricular programs intended to prepare students for transfer and continuing study toward either liberal arts or professional baccalaureate degrees in art or design. - c.
-Degrees, certificates, or curricular offerings having a technical occupational emphasis.
+1. Purposes.
+Two-year degree-granting programs in art or design are normally offered within the following general contexts:

+- a.
+Enrichment programs for the general college student. - b.
+Degrees, certificates, or curricular offerings having an occupational or vocational emphasis and not intended to prepare for transfer. - c.
+Curricular offerings providing instruction in art or design as an element of liberal education, without the intention of training for art or design occupations. - d.
+Degrees or other curricular programs intended to prepare students for transfer and continuing study toward either liberal arts or professional baccalaureate degrees in art or design.